 This course will provide an introduction to the physiological basis of behavior, with an emphasis on the nervous and endocrine systems and their relationship to human behavior.
 Topics include: sensation, perception, emotion, motivation, thinking, learning, memory, language development, genetics, human evolution and psychological disorders.

-Prerequisite: PSY 205
+Prerequisite: PSY 205 with a minimum grade of C.

 REAL ESTATE